thborges/blog/docs/_posts/2019-01-07-reducing-marlin-binary-size.markdown

 categories: marlin
 ---

 How to reduce the Marlin binary size?
-Here are a set of special compilation flags and options you can disable to free **up to 16.3 Kb** of memory for common AVR boards.
+Here are a set of special compilation flags and options you can disable to save **up to 16.3 Kb** of memory for common AVR boards.
 Some build flags are also provided for ARM boards at the end.

 # Special compilation flags